HHallb/pyPFC/README.md

 4. [API Reference](/docs/api/core.md) - Detailed class and method documentation
 5. [Troubleshooting](/docs/troubleshooting.md) - Q&A

-Much more information can be found in the [pyFC documentation](/docs/index.md).
+Much more information can be found in the [pyPFC documentation](/docs/index.md).

 ## Licencing